What is Globalisation?

 Impact of Globalisation

-Outsourcing: This is one of the principal results of the globalization method.
+Outsourcing: This is one of the principal results of the globalisation method.
 In outsourcing, a company recruits regular service from outside sources, often from other nations, which was earlier implemented internally or from within the nation (like computer service, legal advice, security – each presented by individual departments of the corporation, advertisement).
 As a kind of economic venture, outsourcing has increased, in recent times, because of the increase of quick methods of communication, especially the growth of Information Technology (IT).

 Many of the services such as voice-based business processes (commonly known as BPS, BPO or call centres), accountancy, record keeping, music recording, banking services, book transcription, film editing, clinical advice or teachers are being outsourced by companies in advanced countries to India.